 Fraser in Macomb County, Michigan — The American Midwest (Great Lakes)

 Location.
-42° 31.92′ N, 82° 55.796′ W. Marker is in Fraser, Michigan, in Macomb County.
+42° 31.925′ N, 82° 55.798′ W. Marker is in Fraser, Michigan, in Macomb County.
 Marker is at the intersection of Masonic Boulevard and Kelly Road, on the right when traveling west on Masonic Boulevard.
 Touch for map.
 Marker is at or near this postal address: 18577 Masonic Boulevard, Fraser MI 48026, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on December 1, 2017.
-This page originally submitted on November 30, 2017, by Joel Seewald of Madison Heights, Michigan.
-This page has been viewed 83 times since then and 7 times this year.
-Photos: 1, 2, 3. submitted on November 30, 2017, by Joel Seewald of Madison Heights, Michigan.
+It was originally submitted on December 1, 2017, by Joel Seewald of Madison Heights, Michigan.
+This page has been viewed 205 times since then.
+Photos: 1, 2, 3, 4. submitted on December 1, 2017, by Joel Seewald of Madison Heights, Michigan.